lidarsee/feedback-glove/arduino/README.md

 - USAI_UDP_Glove uses a Soft AP
 - USAI_UDP_WiFi connects to a Wifi

-Set the arduino ide to:
+Set the Arduino IDE to:

 ![adrusettings](../docs/images/adrusettings.jpg)